 The following guideline describes the academic policies and procedures pertaining to graduate study in the MD/PhD programs.
-The booklet contains current standards that are revised periodically by faculty in the MD/PhD program, procedures and general rules of the Office of Biomedical Graduate Studies.
+The booklet contains current standards that are revised periodically by faculty in the MD/PhD program, procedures and general rules of the Division of Biomedical Science Programs.

 MD/PhD Policies (PDF file)

 Applications are submitted initially to the medical school through AMCAS.
 If approved by the medical school initial review, a secondary application will be sent.
 On the secondary application, there is a box that can be checked to indicate interest in the MD/PhD Program.
 Checking this box places the application in a separate review group.
 The applicant should include a personal statement, with a description of research experience and interest, with the secondary application.
 The applicant should also provide a recommendation letter from at least one individual who is able to assess his or her research capabilities and potential.

 The application deadline for the MD/PhD program is November 1.

 Apply to the Medical School.

 The MD/PhD program selects three dates to interview MD/PhD applicants.
 On these designated dates, no other medical school interviews are conducted.

 Interviews for the MD/PhD program span two days and include an orientation to the program, interviews with biomedical graduate faculty and MD/PhD Advisory Committee members, tours of the campuses and research facilities, and interaction with current MD/PhD students.
 Accommodations are complementary and will be arranged by the MD/PhD program.